WICG/client-hints-infrastructure/README.md

 part of Client Hints.

-In order to support these use-cases, we have defined delegation of Client Hints to specific cross-origin hosts, using Feature Policy.
+In order to support these use-cases, we have defined delegation of Client Hints to specific cross-origin hosts, using a HTTP Permissions Policy or HTML Feature Policy.

-Servers can opt-in to such delegation by applying `ch-` prefixed feature policies for the desired hints.

-### Example
+### HTTP Example

-A first-party server sending the following header `Feature-Policy: ch-example foo.com bar.com; ch-example-2 foobar.org` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
+A first-party server sending the following header `Permissions-Policy: ch-example=( "foo.com" "bar.com"), ch-example-2="foobar.org"` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
+So, the client would know that it had explicit permission from the first party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.

+### HTML Example

+A top level frame sending the following `<meta>` HTML tag: `<meta accept-ch="Delegate-CH" value="sec-ch-example foo.com bar.com; sec-ch-example-2 foobar.org">` will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org"
+origin.
 So, the client would know that it had explicit permission from the first party to send these hints to these third parties, so that these third parties could perform content adaptation based on them.

 ### Privacy implications